hey-august/hey-august/README.md

 You can find me working on developer documentation for both [SignalWire](https://developer.signalwire.com) and [FreeSWITCH](https://github.com/signalwire/freeswitch-docs).

+I am also contributing to open-source documentation at [Distribute Aid](https://github.com/distributeaid).

 I use he/him **or** they/them pronouns.
 Both are fine.

 ---